kbengtsson/cs155-final-project/README.md

 ./terrain-generation terrain-shaders/phong.vert terrain-shaders/phong.frag
 ```
 Each step should only take a couple of seconds!
 If not, something has likely gone wrong.

+# Using the program:

+You can navigate using the WASD keys to rotate the camera, TFGH to move Pacman around on the X-Z plane, Z and X to zoom in and out respectively and R to randomize the generated terrain.